 8. Line 81: I've read Quay et al. (2010), and found it distinctly un-useful and often wrong.

 Quay et al is related to our study as it describes multiple approaches over different timescales to understand ecosystem productivity.
 While some of the rates and ratios presented in Quay et al might not be comparable with our dataset we still find it fair to cite their effort.
-Consequently, we decided to not ignore Quay et al (2010).
+Consequently, we decided not to ignore Quay et al (2010).

 9. Line 96: Recommend starting a new paragraph at "Two novel..."